Welcome to Little Barford Power Station

 Little Barford Power Station is one of our Combined Cycle Gas Turbine (CCGT) stations, powered by natural gas.
 Little Barford has two gas turbines, each similar in principle to a jet engine and each powering a generator; two heat recovery steam generators; and one steam turbine linked to another generator.
 The station runs twenty-four hours a day, seven days a week.

-Due to upgrade work taking place at our power station, Little Barford will not be hosting visits until Spring 2013.
+Due to upgrade work taking place at our power station, Little Barford will not be hosting visits until Autumn 2013.
 We are sorry for any inconvenience this may cause.

 You are welcome to order our free Climate Cops teaching resources which focus on energy for 4-7, 7-11 or 11-14 year olds, or please check our Power Station Visits page to see if you are able to travel to another one of our power stations.

 Year 7 students (11-12 year olds) and upwards (a ratio of 1 adult to 10 students is required).
 Key Stage 2 pupils can be catered for following discussions with the Power Station Visits Co-ordinator (a ratio of 1 adult to 5 pupils is required).